 Benedictine University is accredited by the Higher Learning Commission (hlcommisson.org), an institutional accreditation agency recognized by the U.S. Department of Education.
-Specific programs are accredited by the Commission of Collegiate Nursing Education, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, the Council on Education for Public Health, Illinois State Board of Education, and the Organizational Development Institute.
-Benedictine University is a member of the State Authorization Reciprocity Agreements (SARA).
+Specific programs are accredited by the Commission of Collegiate Nursing Education, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, the Council on Education for Public Health, and the Illinois State Board of Education.
+Benedictine University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 Benedictine University has been granted regular degree and vocational licenses by the Arizona State Board for Private Postsecondary Education to offer programs in Arizona.